ubcrcc/LWT-website/documentation/1-Introduction.md

 - 5 - Making Changes:\
     Learn where go to change different parts of the website.

+The template upon which this website is based also comes with some very useful documentation.
+Learn more about the website "https://greene-lab.gitbook.io/lab-website-template-docs".

 Good luck, you've got this!